Starting primary or junior/middle school in September 2021

 Applying after the closing date

-The online application process is not available after 15 January 2020.
-You will need to complete a late application form for starting school for the first time (PDF, 354KB) or a late application form for moving up to junior school (PDF, 362KB) if you are applying after this date.
-Return the form to the address stated on the application form.
+The online application process is not available after 15 January 2021, you will need to complete a starting school for the first time late application form (PDF, 329KB) or a moving up to junior school late application form (PDF, 335KB) if you are applying after this date.

 If you apply late, the offer dates will be as follows: